 Like other mammals, a mother cow must give birth in order to produce milk.

-To ensure she continues to produce high volumes of milk throughout her short life, a dairy cow is forcibly impregnated so that she gives birth to a new calf every 13 months.11
+To ensure she continues to produce high volumes of milk throughout her life, a dairy cow is forcibly impregnated so that she gives birth to a new calf every 13 months.11

 Typically, her calf will be taken from her within just 12 hours of birth.12 Separation can be stressful for both mother and calf,13 as a strong maternal bond can form between them in as little as five minutes.14 Over the days following separation, a mother cow can bellow day and night in search of her calf, often returning to the place where the calf was last seen.15

 As a result of these forced pregnancies, every year hundreds of thousands of calves are born into the dairy industry.
-While a proportion of female calves are kept as replacements for the milk producing herd, those females who are not required and the male calves are considered ‘wastage’ and are slaughtered shortly after birth.16
+While a proportion of female calves are kept as replacements for the milk producing herd, those females who are not required and all male calves are considered ‘wastage’ and are slaughtered shortly after birth.16

 Each year around 450,000 unwanted dairy calves (known as bobby calves) are born and either killed on-farm or sent for commercial slaughter within just five days of being born.17 The vast majority of calves are separated from their mothers, given a last feed and then loaded onto trucks bound for sale yards and slaughterhouses for use in pet food, leather goods, the pharmaceutical industry or for veal.18